inrupt/solid-client-js/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Thank you for reporting an issue.

 Please fill in as much of the template below as you're able.
-Feel free to delete any section you want to skip.
+Feel free to delete any section you don't think applies, but be aware that the more comprehensive your description, the easier it is to take it into account.
 -->

 ### Search terms you've used